Games cash machine defies global gloom

 Deighton expects London to break even on the 2 billion pound cost of putting on a show which runs from July 27-August 12.

-On top of its slice of central IOC revenues, Deighton and his team have raised and can keep 700 million pounds from one-off sponsors led by BT (BT.L), Lloyds Banking Group (LLOY.L), BP (BP.L), BMW (BMWG.DE), EDF (EDF.PA), British Airways and Adidas (ADSGn.DE).
+On top of its slice of central IOC revenues, Deighton and his team have raised and can keep 700 million pounds ($1.10 billion) from one-off sponsors led by BT, Lloyds Banking Group, BP, BMW, EDF, British Airways and Adidas.

 London also gets to keep over 600 million pounds from ticket sales.
 A smaller sum from the sale of 2012 merchandise -- those souvenir hats and T-shirts -- will help it to balance its costs.